 Jenny Hoolachan is a Lecturer in Sociology/Criminology in the School of Social Sciences at Cardiff University.
 Her research interests include youth, homelessness, private renting and substance use.
 Jenny is a qualitative and interdisciplinary researcher.
 Her PhD, which she completed in 2016 at the University of Stirling, used ethnography to explore the drug and alcohol use of young people living in homeless temporary accommodation.
 Previously, Jenny worked as a researcher for the Centre for Housing Research at the University of St Andrews and was engaged in work around the concept of ‘Generation Rent’ and inter-generational justice.
 Jenny has benefitted from the early-career support provided by the HSA since 2014, before joining the Committee at the end of 2016.

-Tony Manzi is Reader in Housing and course leader for the MA Housing Practice at the University of Westminster.
+Tony Manzi is Head of Geography, Environment and Planning at Sheffield Hallam University.
+He was previously Reader in Housing and course leader for the MA Housing Practice at the University of Westminster.
 His main research interests are in applying social theory to understand the politics of housing, the governance of urban areas and resident participation.
-Tony completed his PhD, on managing change in the housing association sector, in 2006 at University College London.
-His recent publications include work on community engagement, professionalism in housing practice, localism and welfare reform.
+Tony completed his PhD - on managing change in the housing association sector - in 2006 at University College London.
+His recent publications include work on the financialisation of housing, community engagement, professionalism in housing practice and localism.
 He has previously worked for the London Borough of Hammersmith and Fulham and Notting Hill Housing Trust.

 Philip Brown is Professor of Social Change and Director of the Sustainable Housing & Urban Studies Unit (SHUSU) at the University of Salford.
 Philip joined the University of Salford in 2005 as a Research Fellow and developed a programme of work which aimed to understand and contribute to alleviating the housing inequalities experienced by members of particular marginalised communities.
 Since this time he has led and delivered a wide range of projects for a range of funders including: the ESRC, EPSRC, European Commission, UK Government departments and devolved administrations, local authorities, housing organisations, charities and private sector organisations.
 He has broad experience and interests working in fields as diverse as social inclusion, migration, homelessness, fuel poverty, energy efficiency and regeneration.